 The wicks utilize capillary action to transport nutrient solution into the growing medium and to the roots of the plants.
 The easiest wick to use is a cotton rope, but after a while, it can be susceptible to mold or rot.
 If you plan on using the system for extended periods of time, make sure to check the rope periodically.
 Alternatively, nylon rope is very effective and does not mold or rot.

 The wicks are inserted into the grow tray through small holes.
-You may want to add either a rubber connector or make sure the holes are slightly smaller than the wicks to prevent any grow media from falling through the holes.
+You may want to add either a rubber connector or make sure the holes are slightly smaller than the wicks to prevent any growing media from falling through the holes.

 The number of wicks used depends on a number of factors – the total system size, plants used, growing medium, and wick material will all have an effect.
 A good rule of thumb is to use one wick per plant and make sure the tip of the wicks is placed near the roots.